Immunic Inc (IMUX) Shares Rise Despite Market Challenges - News Heater

-The stock of Immunic Inc (NASDAQ: IMUX) has increased by 6.03 when compared to last closing price of 1.16.Despite this, the company has seen a gain of 3.36% in its stock price over the last five trading days.
+Immunic Inc (NASDAQ: IMUX)’s stock price has increased by 15.87 compared to its previous closing price of 1.26.
+However, the company has seen a 18.70% increase in its stock price over the last five trading sessions.
 Proactive Investors reported 2023-11-21 that Immunic, Inc. said the US Patent and Trademark Office has given it a notice of allowance for patent application 17/992,162 entitled entitled ‘Compounds and Dosage Regimen for Use in the Prevention or Treatment of Chronic Inflammatory and/or Autoimmune Diseases’.
 The patent covers dosing regimens associated with the company’s lead asset, vidofludimus calcium and other salt forms as well as free acid forms for the treatment of multiple sclerosis, providing protection into 2038.

 Is It Worth Investing in Immunic Inc (NASDAQ: IMUX) Right Now?